Maude Adams: Barrie and stardom

-Adams starred in other works by Barrie, including Quality Street (1901), What Every Woman Knows (1908), The Legend of Leonora (1914), and A Kiss for Cinderella (1916).
-In 1899, she portrayed Shakespeare's Juliet.
+Adams starred in other works by Barrie, including Quality Street (1901), What Every Woman Knows (1908), The Legend of Leonora (1914) and A Kiss for Cinderella (1916).
+In 1899 she portrayed Shakespeare's Juliet.
 While audiences responded to her performance with standing ovations, critics generally disliked it.
 The critic Alan Dale, reviewing her debut in the role at the Empire Theatre, called her Elizabethan English "grotesque at times" and commented that Adams had performed with "pretty purring", not classical.
 On the other hand, he described her performance as "romantic", "sublime" and "not sinking beneath the waves."
-Audiences loved her in the role, selling out the 16 performances in New York.
 Romeo and Juliet was followed by L'Aiglon in 1900, a French play about the life of Napoleon II of France in which Adams played the leading role, foreshadowing her portrayal of another male (Peter Pan) five years later.
 The play had starred Sarah Bernhardt in Paris with enthusiastic reviews, but Adams's L'Aiglon received mixed reviews in New York.
-In 1909, she played Joan of Arc in Friedrich Schiller's The Maid of Orleans.
+In 1909 she played Joan of Arc in Friedrich Schiller's The Maid of Orleans.
 This was produced on a huge scale at the Harvard University Stadium by Adams.
-The June 24, 1909 edition of the Paducah Evening Sun (Kentucky) contains the following excerpt:
+The June 24, 1909, edition of the Paducah Evening Sun (Kentucky) contains the following excerpt:

-Joan at Harvard, Schiller's Play reproduced on Gigantic scale. … The experiment of producing Schiller's "Maid of Orleans" beneath starry skies … was carried out … by ...
-Adams and a company numbering about two thousand persons … at the Harvard Stadium. … A special electric light plant was installed … a great cathedral was erected, background constructed and a realistic forest created. … Miss Adams was accorded an ovation at the end of the performance.
+Joan at Harvard, Schiller's Play reproduced on Gigantic scale. ...
+The experiment of producing Schiller's Maid of Orleans beneath starry skies … was carried out [by] Adams and a company numbering about two thousand persons ... at the Harvard Stadium. ...
+A special electric light plant was installed ... a great cathedral was erected, background constructed and a realistic forest created. ...
+Miss Adams was accorded an ovation at the end of the performance.

 She appeared in another French play with 1911's Chantecler, the story of a rooster who believes his crowing makes the sun rise.
 She fared only slightly better than in L'Aiglon with the critics, but audiences again embraced her, on one occasion giving her 22 curtain calls.
 Adams later cited it as her favorite role, with Peter Pan a close second.